Mavis Wanczyk Scam: What You Should Know and How to Avoid It

 If you ever find yourself the lucky winner of a jackpot, there are also ways to prevent your identity from being used for similar scams.

 First, it would be best to wait for the media frenzy to die down before stepping forward to claim your prize.
 This way, you will attract less attention.
-Second, you can set up a trust that would allow you to maintain anonymity when you receive your winnings.
+Second, learn how to set up a lottery trust that will allow you to maintain anonymity when you receive your winnings.
 You can protect your identity all together by remaining anonymous.